October 25, 2021

 Dr. Rammohan Rao: … their memory scores are significantly improved, in this case, 51%, and then about 24% of them, it was stabilized, all right?

-Now, if you compare the clinical data, of course, in the clinical trial that you published, we can definitely say that they were at higher rate of adherence, and the results are more impressive, but in our case, what it tells is that, even though the adherence may not be that good, at least the fact was that most of these people did experience an improvement, and along with that improvement, there was a significant improvement in other risk factors.
+Now, if you compare the clinical data, of course, in the clinical trial that you published, we can definitely say that they were at a higher rate of adherence.
+The results are more impressive, but in our case, what it tells is that, even though the adherence may not be that good, at least the fact was that most of these people did experience an improvement, and along with that improvement, there was a significant improvement in other risk factors.

 Now, this, if you compare it with other anti-amyloid therapies that have been sold so far where there’s absolutely no improvement or stability, what this showed is that they merely show there the rate of decline is probably slowed down, and they considered that a success.

 So, if you consider that a success, then ours is even more successful.
-That’s what I feel, especially concerning the recent trial on the drug, the aducanumab, where it didn’t prevent or modify or stop dementia.
+That’s what I feel, especially concerning the recent trial on the drug aducanumab, where it didn’t prevent or modify or stop dementia.

 I mean, our ReCODE program actually is must better to all these people, and the thing is, all the risk factors, Dale, whether it is blood glucose, whether it’s heightened C-reactive protein, whether it’s vitamin D, or whether it’s HOMA-IR, which quantifies your insulin resistance levels, all these had significant improvement in these people.
 So it’s just not MoCA score, but it is the metabolic factor that improved as well.